-And little Danny’s mind was already thinking about the many, many girls that will surround him, as he sits high above the water, on a lifeguard tower, with a whistle on a rope necklace, hanging around his tanned neck and hairless chest.
+And little Danny’s mind was already thinking about the many girls that will surround him, as he sits high above the water, on a lifeguard tower, with a whistle on a rope necklace, hanging around his neck and hairless chest.

-At the time, I probably wondered if they’d still be able to make the farting noise with their hand under their hairy armpit, while the other arm moves up and down on the hand, resulting in an almost perfect duplication of the sound?
-(By the way, you can!)
+At the time, I wondered if they’d still be able to make the farting noise with their hand under their hairy armpit, while the other arm moves up and down, resulting in an almost perfect duplication of the sound?
+(By the way, I just tried doing it – and you can!)

 So instead, I asked my Ma and learned that the hair that grows in that hidden area of the body is called ‘pubic hair.’
 But that word didn’t make sense to me, so I figured that she must have meant to say ‘public.’
 And for many years, it’s how I referred to it, although it wasn’t a subject that came up too often.

 She was my first girlfriend and my first kiss.
 And up to that point, our talks were the closest I ever got to learn about the ‘birds ‘n bees.’
 I used to hear my Ma arguing with my Dad about him not wanting to tell me the facts of life.
 And every time my Ma tried to tell me, I’d be too embarrassed to hear that kind of stuff from my mom, and I’d run out the door.
 I don’t think anyone ever told me the facts of life.

 And although Violet and I never saw each other again in future summers at the lake, I never forgot her.
 And believe it or not – many years later, when I was in my twenties, I was in a store in Parry Sound and bumped into her at the checkout.
 Our eyes met, and for a brief moment, we stared at each other.
 The child in the stroller she was pushing began to cry, and that’s when I noticed that she was a mother and probably married.
 And at the time, so was I. So, I quickly glanced away and pretended not to recognize her.
 But as I passed her and opened the door to leave the store, I heard a faint… “Hi, Danny!”